Hey, Are You an Accidental Spammer?

 Have You Been Hacked?

 If your contacts are getting spam from you, then it's possible your email account may have been hacked.
 The first thing to do is attempt to log in to your email account.
-Often, spammers will change a hacked account's password, so if you cannot get into your own account that is a good sign that you have been hacked.
+Spammers may change a hacked account's password, so if you cannot get into your own account that is a good sign that you have been hacked.
 You will have to go through the "forgot password" re-authentication process for your email provider, to establish your ownership of the account and regain access.

 If you regain control of your email account, the first thing you should do is change all of the user-authentication information.
 Create a new (hopefully stronger) password, and if available, change the answers to your challenge questions.
 Even better, turn on two-factor authentication for your account.
 Did you know that when two-factor authentication is turned on, a third party cannot login to your account, even if they have your password?

-For help creating a secure password, or to learn about two-factor authentication, see my related articles How Hackable is Your Password? and [DIGITAL LOCKDOWN] Authenticator Apps Protect Your Accounts
+For help creating a secure password, or to learn about two-factor authentication, see my related articles How Hackable is Your Password? and [DIGITAL LOCKDOWN] Authenticator Apps Protect Your Accounts.

 If you cannot regain access to your email account, then you will have to abandon it.
 Create a new email account and start all over again.
 This is why you should make a backup copy of your contacts (and your emails) on a regular basis.
 Of course, in either case you will also have to explain to all of your contacts that the spam did not come from you.
 (And if they did buy that cheap Rolex, it's probably fake.)